Skip to main content

 Lack of awareness sometimes has law enforcement arresting the wrong people.
 Too often, officers mistake trafficked agricultural workers for illegal aliens.
 Women trafficked for sex are mistaken for prostitutes.
 They are treated as criminals rather than victims.

-Improving detection with collaboration and technology
+Improving detection with risk intelligence

 The human trafficking web

-“Trafficker” or “human trafficker” is the most used phrase to describe those who enslave other human beings for the purposes of forced labor or sexual abuse.
+“Trafficker” or “human trafficker” is the most-often used phrase to describe those who enslave other human beings for the purposes of forced labor or sexual abuse.
 However, there are several categories of criminals who make human trafficking possible.

 Recruiters identify and approach potential victims — either in real life or online — luring them into situations where they can be exploited.
 They may be paid for each person they entrap.